facelessuser/ScopeHunter/docs/usage.md

 ```

 Please use the default `tt_theme` as an example and template for creating your own.
 In the default `tt_theme` you should be able to see all the settings that can be set, and all the CSS classes that can be targeted.

+### CSS Classes
+In general there is some basic styling to the html, body, header, and paragraph tags.
+These can be overridden as desired.

+In addition to the basic HTML tag styling, there are specific classes that are used within the tooltip theme.

+### content
+`content` is used to style inner content of the tooltip.

+### divider
+`divider` is used to style the dividers between the different sections in the tooltip.

+### key
+`key` is used to style the "key" value in scenarios like `key: some value`.

+### link
+`link` styles HTML links.

+### small
+`small` is used to create smaller text.